pmem/miniasync/README.md

 where $GEN is a type of package generator: RPM or DEB.

-CMAKE_INSTALL_PREFIX must be set to a destination where packages will be installed
+CMAKE_INSTALL_PREFIX must be set to a destination where packages will be installed.

 ## Contact Us